learnbymakingwales/learnbymakingwales.github.io/en/resource/design-challenge.md

 # Design challenge

+> **This is fictional** - we've made it up to help teams think about designing products and services to meet the needs of users.
+We picked Green Man festival because it's proudly-good-for-you-Welsh and everyone loves that!
+If you get the chance [you should definitely go](https://www.greenman.net/tickets/).

 ## The challenge

 You have won a bid to provide food at this year’s Green Man music festival in the Brecon Beacons.
 You need to design a menu for the event that you believe will generate the most profit.
 About the festival

 Each year the festival attracts 25,000 people.
 It’s family friendly, and prides itself on being one of the world's most ethical music festivals.
-You can get a sense of what it feels like in this short film on YouTube (bit.ly/green-man-film)
+You can get a sense of what it feels like in this [short film on YouTube](https://youtu.be/5NdDkwP4Zm8)

-> **This is fictional** - we've made it up to help teams think about designing products and services to meet the needs of users.
-We picked Green Man festival because it's proudly-good-for-you-Welsh and everyone loves that!
-If you get the chance [you should definitely go](https://www.greenman.net/tickets/).

 ## Stories from attendees